 Complaints by members of staff will be dealt through the grievance procedure.

-1. A complaint against The Community Foundation for Shropshire, its staff, or board members
+1. A complaint against The Community Foundation, its staff, or board members

 All complaints must be logged in the complaints book and issued with a complaint number, which must be given to the complainant.

 At the first instance the complaint should be addressed to the member of staff who has been dealing with the matter.
 If the complainant prefers, then the matter will be dealt with by their line manager or the chief executive.
 Complaints will be accepted in person, or by telephone or in writing.
 Listen to what they have to say, apologise whenever necessary, and try to agree a way forward with them.